- On October 29, 1929, Black Tuesday happened. Many investors lost money on the New York Stock Exchange.

 - The Great Depression (1929-39) started because of this day.

 During the 1920s, the U.S. stock market increased.
 It reached its peak in August 1929 after a lot of speculation during the 1920s, called “The Roaring Twenties.”
+Keep reading for more Wall Street Crash facts.

 The stocks were overpriced by then because production had declined, and unemployment had risen too.
 Other causes for this crash were low wages, debt, an agricultural sector struggling, and banks that gave out big loans that they couldn’t pay back when people needed to sell their stocks.